deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 declared, once the Hunter was in several pieces.
 Both men extended their gloved hands and bashed them together.

 "These ones are gonna be trouble."
-Warhorse replied.
+WARHORSE replied.
 "I- ***LOOK OUT!***"

-The *third* Hunter—another big one—had a cloaking device and a plasma gun, and that would have been the end of Longlegs and Warhorse both had Regaari not shot it.
+The *third* Hunter—another big one—had a cloaking device and a plasma gun, and that would have been the end of LONGLEGS and WARHORSE both had Regaari not shot it.

 The humans, in fairness, took the way that the beast disintegrated in a